 - Mount Pisgah

-- Mount Mitchell State Park
+- Mount Mitchell State Park (trails temporarily closed in 2025 for Helene damage)

 - Fryingpan Mountain Tower

-This time of year, the Pisgah Inn near Mount Pisgah fills up and the area becomes heavily trafficked.
+This time of year, the Pisgah Inn near Mount Pisgah fills up, and the area becomes heavily trafficked.
 It is also a great time to day trip from Asheville to popular WNC mountain towns like Waynesville, Lake Junaluska, and Cashiers.
 Discover even more of our favorite local Asheville hiking trails.

 Mid-October: 3,000 to 4,000 feet